 Can you imagine?
 That’s the kind of power this technology has.

 7. It Makes Your Mouth Water

-Imagine, as you wait in line at a fast casual restaurant, biting into that juicy, hot hamburger that you see on that digital sign over there.
+Imagine, as you wait in line at a fast-casual restaurant, biting into a juicy, hot hamburger that you see on that digital sign over there.

-Oh.
-And add fries for only 99¢.
+Oh, and add fries for only 99 cents.
 Nice upsell.

 8. They Look Super Cool in Your Lobby

-They can be found in hotel lobbies, too.
-In an effort to keep visitors active in the hotel, some establishments have gotten savvy with their signage.
-In resort areas, visitors can upload pictures from their visit and share them with the rest of the hotel patrons.
-Even social live streaming is becoming popular on hotel lobby signs.
+They can be found in casinos and hotel lobbies, too.
+At resorts, visitors can upload pictures from their visit and share them with the rest of the hotel patrons.
+Even social live-streaming is becoming popular on hotel lobby signs.

-Keeping visitors engaged and excited gives them a reason to come back and stay again.
+Keeping guests engaged and excited gives them a reason to come back and stay again.

 9. You Can Do Really Creative Things With Them